 A project can have dozens of skills installed.
 The agent only pays the token cost for the ones it uses in a given conversation.

-A pattern that comes up constantly.
-Check:
+Here’s a pattern that comes up constantly:

 All four statements load on every prompt, every time.
 The last two are irrelevant unless the developer is actively working on billing or migrations.